Gradient-Guided Exploration of Generative Model's Latent Space for Controlled Iris Image Augmentations: Discussion and Conclusions

 This work introduces the first known to us iris image augmentation strategy that leverages a gradient-guided exploration of the latent space of pre-trained generative image decoders, such as those included in generative adversarial networks (GAN).
 Our approach allows us to traverse the decoder's latent space in specific directions, guided by the gradients of the selected iris image attribute with respect to the model's latent space.
 Additionally, the proposed method adjusts the attribute's value toward a desired target while preserving the original iris identity, which allows to control attributes of both same-eye and different-eye samples.
 We validated this method using attributes such as pupil size, iris size, pupil-to-iris ratio, and image sharpness.
 However, this technique isn't limited to these attributes, or to the iris recognition domain, and it may be applied to any image and attribute that can be formulated as a function differentiable with respect to the decoder's latent space.

-An important strength of our approach is its ability to manipulate both synthetic and real-world iris images.
-Rather than relying solely on random seeds to generate iris images, we can employ inversion techniques to project any given iris image into the latent space and extract its corresponding latent code.
+One application of this approach is its ability to manipulate both synthetic and real-world iris images.
+Rather than relying solely on random latent codes to generate iris images, inversion techniques can be employed to project any existing iris image into the latent space and extract its corresponding latent code.
 This latent code can then be fed back into a pre-trained generative model, enabling precise modification of the synthesized image’s attributes.

 Unlike facial attributes (\eg expression, hair, glasses, and pose, which are easily perceived), subtle changes to the iris, such as variations in sharpness of the iris texture, are not often apparent to the naked eye and require magnification.
 The limited number of easily definable, semantically meaningful, and perceptible iris features makes it difficult to create a robust attribute-based latent space.
 However, the current solution is designed to specifically mitigate these challenges and guide the latent space traversal towards representations of images having the desired attributes.